Funding opportunity

 What we will fund

-Proposals must lie primarily within the remit of EPSRC and be within the scope of this funding opportunity.
-Any proposals that we deem out of remit or out of scope may be rejected without reference to peer review.
+Applications must lie primarily within the remit of EPSRC and be within the scope of this funding opportunity.
+Any applications that we deem out of remit or out of scope may be rejected without reference to peer review.

 While we do not fund clinical trials, that is studies that involve large numbers of animals or patients, costs may be requested for proof of concept studies.
 This includes studies where initial data from a small number of tests is being gathered to validate and inform the continual development of the technology developed as part of the project.
 Read about proof of concept studies in healthcare.